 - Ethics: Sedex Members Ethical Trade Audit (SMETA), amfori BSCI (Business Social Compliance Initiative), Social Accountability (SA) International 8000, Worldwide Responsible Apparel Production (WRAP),

 - Product Safety: Restriction of Hazardous Substances Directive (RoHS), Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH), Phthalates Testing, California Proposition 65, General Product Safety Directive (GPSD), Toy Safety Directive of the European Union,

-- Food & Consumables (product safety certifications may be also applicable): British Retail Consortium (BRC) Global Standard for Food Safety, Good manufacturing practises (GMP), Food and Drug Administration (FDA) standards, Hazard Analysis and Critical Control Points (HACCP),
+- Food & Consumables (product safety certifications may be also applicable): British Retail Consortium (BRC) Global Standard for Food Safety, Good manufacturing practices (GMP), Food and Drug Administration (FDA) standards, Hazard Analysis and Critical Control Points (HACCP),

 - ISO Standards